-Introduction to the basic elements, exploration of additional components and common database management problems related to the Microsoft Access program.
+Introduction to Microsoft Access.
+Emphasis on features, design, and database management.
 Prerequisites: None CIS117DM combines the contents of CIS117AM, CIS117BM and CIS117CM.
-Course Notes: CIS114DE may be repeated for a total of nine (9) credit hours.
+Course Notes: CIS117DM combines the contents of CIS117AM, CIS117BM and CIS117CM.
+CIS117DM may be repeated for a total of nine (9) credit hours.